soukoku/ntwain/README.md

 Caveats
 --------------------------------------
-At the moment the DataTransferredEventArgs only provides conversion routine to an image when using native transfer.
+At the moment the DataTransferredEventArgs only provides conversion routine to an image stream when using native transfer.
 If other transfer methods are used you'll have to deal with them yourself.

 If you just call session.Open() without passing a message loop hook argument, an